June-10-cloudy/QuickAccess/docs/README-en-US.md

 ## Commands & Aliases
 ### Folder-related
-*Enter-QuickAccess        : qa  : Navigate to a registered path *Open-QuickAccessExplorer : qae : Open a registered path in File Explorer *Add-QuickAccess          : qaa : Register the current path to QuickAccess *Remove-QuickAccess       : qax : Unregister a key (for folders) *Rename-QuickAccess       : qar : Rename a registered key *Show-QuickAccessStatus   : qas : Check if the current path is registered *Show-QuickAccessPath     : qap : Display the absolute path corresponding to a registered key *Show-QuickAccessList     : qal : List all registered folder path keys *Enter-QuickAccessFolder  : qaf : List subfolders within the current path *Get-QuickAccessOutput    : qao : Output QuickAccess results as string objects (for folders)
++Enter-QuickAccess        : qa  : Navigate to a registered path +Open-QuickAccessExplorer : qae : Open a registered path in File Explorer +Add-QuickAccess          : qaa : Register the current path to QuickAccess +Remove-QuickAccess       : qax : Unregister a key (for folders) +Rename-QuickAccess       : qar : Rename a registered key +Show-QuickAccessStatus   : qas : Check if the current path is registered +Show-QuickAccessPath     : qap : Display the absolute path corresponding to a registered key +Show-QuickAccessList     : qal : List all registered folder path keys +Enter-QuickAccessFolder  : qaf : List subfolders within the current path +Get-QuickAccessOutput    : qao : Output QuickAccess results as string objects (for folders)
 ### File-related
-*Open-QuickFileAccess     : qf  :  Open a registered file with its default application *Add-QuickFileAccess      : qfa : Register a file to QuickAccess *Remove-QuickFileAccess   : qfx : Unregister a key (for files) *Show-QuickFileAccessPath : qfp : Display the absolute path corresponding to a registered file key *Show-QuickFileAccessList : qfl : List all registered file path keys *Get-QuickFileAccessOutput: qfo : Output QuickAccess results as string objects (for files)
++Open-QuickFileAccess     : qf  :  Open a registered file with its default application +Add-QuickFileAccess      : qfa : Register a file to QuickAccess +Remove-QuickFileAccess   : qfx : Unregister a key (for files) +Show-QuickFileAccessPath : qfp : Display the absolute path corresponding to a registered file key +Show-QuickFileAccessList : qfl : List all registered file path keys +Get-QuickFileAccessOutput: qfo : Output QuickAccess results as string objects (for files)

 ## nstallation